-The struts in the foundation should be inserted on opposite sides of the hub, or 180 degrees apart, and attached to the center ring with zip ties.
+The struts should be inserted on opposite sides of the hub, or 180 degrees apart, and attached to the center ring with zip ties.

 Building the First Tier:

 All struts and hubs will be placed on the outside of the foundation ring.